 This file system is read-write only when running the project locally from the editor.
 When exported or when running on different devices (such as phones or consoles, or running from DVD), the file system will become read-only and writing will no longer be permitted.

 Writing to disk is still needed for tasks such as saving game

 state or downloading content packs.
 To this end, the engine ensures that there is a

 Host file system¶

 Alternatively host file system paths can also be used, but this is not recommended for a released product as these paths are not guaranteed to work on all platforms.
-However, using host file system paths can be very useful when writing development tools in Godot!
+However, using host file system paths can be useful when writing development tools in Godot.

 There are some drawbacks to this simple file system design.
 The first issue is that moving assets around (renaming them or moving them from one path to another inside the project) will break existing references to these assets.
 These references will have to be re-defined to point at the new asset location.

 To avoid this, do all your move, delete and rename operations from within Godot, on the FileSystem dock.
-Never move assets from outside Godot, or dependencies will have to be fixed manually (Godot detects this and helps you fix them anyway, but why going the hardest route?).
+Never move assets from outside Godot, or dependencies will have to be fixed manually (Godot detects this and helps you fix them anyway, but why go the hard route?).

-The second is that under Windows and macOS file and path names are case insensitive.
-If a developer working in a case insensitive host file system saves an asset as “myfile.PNG”, but then references it as “myfile.png”, it will work just fine on their platorm, but not on other platforms, such as Linux, Android, etc. This may also apply to exported binaries, which use a compressed package to store all files.
+The second is that, under Windows and macOS, file and path names are case insensitive.
+If a developer working in a case insensitive host file system saves an asset as “myfile.PNG”, but then references it as “myfile.png”, it will work fine on their platform, but not on other platforms, such as Linux, Android, etc. This may also apply to exported binaries, which use a compressed package to store all files.

-It is recommended that your team clearly defines a naming convention for files when working with Godot!
+It is recommended that your team clearly define a naming convention for files when working with Godot.
 One simple fool-proof convention is to only allow lowercase file and path names.